 This course introduces students to the field of gerontology and focuses on the aspect of aging.
 Emphasis will be placed on the basic conceptual and theoretical perspectives on aging using a multidisciplinary framework.
-Students will uncover the myths and stereotypes of aging, demographic changes occurring in the U.S., available programs and services, and current issues affecting older adults.
+Students will uncover the myths and stereotypes of aging, demographic changes occurring in The United States, available programs and services, and current issues affecting older adults.

 Theories of Aging

 Identify the influence of various cultural and ethnic perspectives on aging.

 Evaluate the relevancy of aging theories to current approaches to the social and biological aspects of aging.